-Upon completion of this offering, we will have ordinary shares and non-voting ordinary shares issued and outstanding.
-Of these shares, the 20,000,000 ordinary shares sold in the offering plus any shares issued upon exercise of the underwriters' overallotment options will be freely tradeable without restriction.
-We, our principal shareholders and our officers and directors have agreed not to offer, sell, contract to sell or otherwise dispose of any ordinary shares or non-voting ordinary shares without the consent of the representatives of the underwriters for a period of days after the date of this prospectus, except for the ordinary shares offered hereby and ordinary shares issuable upon the exercise of options granted or to be granted under the Amdocs Plan.
-Such shareholders will, upon the consummation of the offering, own shares or % of the then outstanding ordinary shares and nonan aggregate voting ordinary shares.
-After such - day period, all our ordinary shares will be eligible for sale in the public market pursuant to Rule 144, subject to compliance with the volume and manner of sale limitations of Rule 144, or pursuant to another exemption from the registration requirements of the Securities Act.
+We have 174,589,951 ordinary shares and 24,210,073 non-voting ordinary shares issued and outstanding.
+Of these shares, the 18,000,000 ordinary shares sold in the offering plus any shares sold upon exercise of the underwriters' overallotment options will be freely tradeable without restriction.
+We, substantially all of our principal shareholders and our officers and directors have agreed not to offer, sell, contract to sell or otherwise dispose of any ordinary shares or non-voting ordinary shares without the consent of the representatives of the underwriters for a period of 90 days after the date of this prospectus, except for the ordinary shares offered hereby and ordinary shares issuable upon the exercise of options granted or to be granted under the Amdocs Plan.
+These shareholders will, upon the consummation of the offering, own an aggregate 128,161,825 shares or 64.5% of the then outstanding ordinary shares and non-voting ordinary shares.
+After this 90-day period, all our ordinary shares will be eligible for sale in the public market pursuant to Rule 144 subject to compliance with the volume and manner of sale limitations of Rule 144, or under another exemption from the registration requirements of the Securities Act.
 Our principal shareholders also have the right in certain circumstances to require us to register their shares under the Securities Act for resale to the public.
 See "Description of Share Capital -- Registration Rights".

-In general, under Rule 144, as currently in effect, if one year has elapsed since the date of acquisition of shares that are "restricted securities" (as defined in Rule 144) from us or any "affiliate" (as defined below) of ours, the acquiror or subsequent holder of the shares (including an affiliate) is entitled to sell, within any three-month period, that number of shares that does not exceed the greater of 1% of the then outstanding ordinary shares and the average weekly trading volume of the ordinary shares on all exchanges and/or reported through the automated quotation system of a registered securities association during the four calendar weeks preceding the date on which notice of the sale is filed with the Securities and Exchange Commission.
-Sales under Rule 144 are also subject to certain restrictions relating to manner of sale, notice requirements and the availability of current public information about us.
-If two years have elapsed since the later of the date of acquisition of restricted shares from us or from any affiliate of ours, and the acquiror or subsequent holder thereof is deemed not to have been an affiliate of ours at any time during the 90 days preceding a sale, such person would be entitled to sell such shares in the public market under Rule 144(k) without regard to volume limitations, manner of sale provisions, public information requirements or notice requirements.
-As defined in Rule 144, an "affiliate" of an issuer is a person that directly, or indirectly through the use of one or more intermediaries, controls, or is controlled by, or is under common control with, such issuer.
+In general, under Rule 144, as currently in effect, if one year has elapsed since the date of acquisition of shares that are "restricted securities" (as defined in Rule 144) from us or any "affiliate" (as defined below) of ours, the acquiror or subsequent holder of the shares (including an affiliate) is entitled to sell, within any three-month period, that number of shares that does not exceed the greater of 1% of our then outstanding ordinary shares and the average weekly trading volume of the ordinary shares on all exchanges and/or reported through the automated quotation system of a registered securities association during the four calendar weeks preceding the date on which notice of the sale is filed with the Securities and Exchange Commission.
+Sales under Rule 144 are also subject to restrictions relating to manner of sale, notice requirements and the availability of current public information about us.
+If two years have elapsed since the later of the date of acquisition of restricted shares from us or from any affiliate of ours, and the acquiror or subsequent holder thereof is deemed not to have been an affiliate of ours at any time during the 90 days preceding a sale, that person would be entitled to sell those shares in the public market under Rule 144(k) without regard to volume limitations, manner of sale provisions, public information requirements or notice requirements.
+As defined in Rule 144, an "affiliate" of an issuer is a person that directly, or indirectly through the use of one or more intermediaries, controls, or is controlled by, or is under common control with, that issuer.